 Choose “Numbering” and “None”:

-When you are writing the text of your sources their format is Georgia 11 with single line spacing.
+When you are writing the text of your sources their format is Georgia 11 with single line spacing with Align Left .
 Also the spacing before the sources is 6 pt and 18 pt after the text.
-The reason for the spacing is so that you need to only press once enter and get the correct distance between the sources.
+The reason for the spacing is so that you need to only once press enter and get the correct distance between the sources.
+In the paragraph window in Identation – Special – Hanging should have 1,2 cm.
+This means that the next line in the reference will have an automatic indentation.
 Create the reference text as a “New style” according to the following measurements:

 Remember that the title of the source should be in italics.
 The title is the name of the book or the journal where an article is from.
 This is something you have to do manually.
-The Search and Cite libguide gives you more instructions.
+The Reference guide gives you more instructions.